AsifTalukder/chalkboard/README.md

 - [`faculty.html`](https://github.com/AsifTalukder/chalkboard/blob/main/Deliverable_2/faculty.html) : From this page the instructor can add and delete a course.
 And search an existing cours
 - [`admin.html`](https://github.com/AsifTalukder/chalkboard/blob/main/Deliverable_3/frontend/admin.html) : This is for the admin to go thorugh all students and instructors information.

+## Used platforms in Final Deliverable
+- MongoDB as Database
+- Mongoose for quering
+- bcrypt for password hashing (we are having plain password but database keeps as hashed)
+- Node.js and Express.js (node.js framework) used for backend
+- HTML, CSS and bootstrap for the frontend
+- Heroku for hosting the website

 ## The task have done for D3

 - We used MongoDB for our database